christophihl/startupengineer/content/_courses/soc_an/index.md

 <br>

-* Please register for the entire module `Deep Learning for Social Analytics` here: [E-Learning StudIP](https://e-learning.tuhh.de/studip/)
+* Please register for the entire module `Deep Learning for Social Analytics` here: [E-Learning StudIP](https://e-learning.tuhh.de/studip/dispatch.php/course/overview?cid=d294a78eeb0d4b5028b30f05e9ee1fb8)
-* Due to the PBL and project-based nature of the module, we have to limit the number of partcipants to a max of 30 students.
+* Due to the PBL and project-based nature of the module, we have to limit the number of participants to a max of 30 students.
 * In case of over-demand, access to the course will be granted based on the quality of a brief research proposal to be submitted after the first class.

 ***